 Following an early morning Mass in the town’s small church, local inhabitants ring a small bell using their own teeth to protect them against toothache for the following year.
 Local soil is blessed which afterwards is spread over the local fields to act as a form of natural pesticide.
 The wooden statue of Saint Domenico is then taken out of the small church and the serpari drape their found snakes over the statue and his jewel encrusted gold frame ready to be paraded around the narrow lanes of ancient Cocullo.

 Leading from the front are the brass band, that ironically seems to be mostly composed of those most snake charmer-esque of instruments, the oboe & clarinets.
-Another Mass is broadcast over loudspeakers, which women traditionally dressed recite & sing, followed by sombre priests.
+Another Mass is broadcast over loud-speakers, which women traditionally dressed recite & sing, followed by somber priests.
 They are followed by girls in traditional laced costumes carrying ciambelli which are local cakes that have a texture like doughnuts and are decorated with pastel coloured hundreds & thousands.
-Saint Domenic carries up the behind, his tamed snakes still entwined and their charmers following closely behind.
-The procession winds back down at the church where it all started, and on their arrival home, a huge banging fireworks display which sounds more like cannon shots begins its 10 minute overture.
+Saint Dominic carries up the behind, his tamed snakes still entwined and their charmers following closely behind.
+The procession winds back down to the church where it all started, and on their arrival home, a huge banging fireworks display which sounds more like cannon shots begins its 10-minute overture.

 If you love something out of the ordinary that gels pagan & Christian rites do visit Cocullo’s snake festival; your next door neighbour may be stroking their snake next to you, but hey it gives you something to talk about as you gasp and think of a reason to decline their generous offer of holding their snake whilst jostling to get that ultimate photograph.